Left:

 This auto plant complex covers 40 acres.
 Beautiful Packards were built here, from 1903 through 1956.
 The exception was during WWII, when they made fighter plane engines.
 In the mid-fifties, Studebakers were made here as well.
 Yes, I have a strong interest in history and machines.
 If it has an engine and moves, I like it.

-Road Master Driving School was launched in May of 2014.
 Hundreds of my former students are safely plying the roads today.
 This equates to a sense of accomplishment unequaled in my daytime career.
 I feel strongly a behind the wheel instructor must approach the role with a combination of patience, understanding, empathy, and an aura of servitude.
 This approach has facilitated a high success rate for me.
 My business is very small but I'm proud of this success.

-Road Master Driving School was launched in May of 2014.
 Hundreds of my former students are safely plying the roads today.
 This equates to a sense of accomplishment unequaled in my daytime career.
 I feel strongly a behind the wheel instructor must approach the role with a combination of patience, understanding, empathy, and an aura of servitude.
 This approach has facilitated a high success rate for me.
 My business is very small but I'm proud of this success.

 Instruction Philosophy